datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 One way to do this is to give `git reset` and `git checkout` a directory as an argument rather than the names of one or more files.
 For example,
-`git reset HEAD data` will unstage any files from the `data` directory that you have staged.
+`git reset HEAD data` will unstage any files from the `data` directory that you have staged, and `git checkout -- data` will then restore those files to their previous state.

 *** =pre_exercise_code
 ```{python}